Canadian Jesuits International

 Donate Now!

-Canadian Jesuits International supports the work of Jesuit Refugee Services (JRS) in Lebanon.
-JRS provides emergency assistance to Syrian refugee families and educational opportunities to Syrian children.
+Canadian Jesuits International supports the work of Jesuit Refugee Service Middle East and North Africa (MENA) in Lebanon.
+JRS provides inclusive education and livelihoods for Syrian refugee families and vulnerable Lebanese in Bourj Hammoud.

 Since the beginning of the influx of Syrian refugees into Lebanon, the Lebanese government has been trying to facilitate access to education for Syrian children.
 However, the final decision to enroll a Syrian refugee in a Lebanese public school is left to school principals.
 In many cases, principals give priority to Lebanese students, leaving Syrian children behind.
 The cost of education, including transportation fees, lack of school supplies and administrative constraints, also prevent many struggling families from sending their children to school.